ordina-jworks/ordina-jworks.github.io/_posts/2017-06-06-Spring-IO-2017-The-Spring-ecosystem.md

 <span class="image right small"><img class="p-image" alt="Spring Mobile" src="/img/spring-ecosystem/spring-mobile.png"></span>

-Spring Mobile is Pivotals try at making it easier to develop mobile web applications with the use of Spring MVC.
+Spring Mobile is The Spring Team's attempt at making it easier to develop mobile web applications with the use of Spring MVC.
 Spring Mobile implements a way of detecting the type of the device used to view the url and tries to adjust its view accordingly.
 Unfortunately the project isn't that well maintained as significant updates are several years ago.